 Intentionally not called IoT to stay away from the marketing claim, Brad Templeton instead emphasized the three down to earth components of the Internet of Things: computers, sensors, and networks.
 Especially the diversity of standards and communication protocols is limiting the networking part, while a larger missing context prevents communication and interaction with and between devices to be frictionless.

 Brad Templeton speaking about Networking and Computing at the Singularity Global Summit 2016

-A key driver to improve upon these will be the realisation of companies that their own hardware and infrastructure are a good basis to start and participate with in an (ideally open) ecosystem, but that it is not the key and that instead the value of your company lies in software.
+A key driver to improve upon these will be the realization of companies that their own hardware and infrastructure are a good basis to start and participate with in an (ideally open) ecosystem, but that it is not the key and that instead, the value of your company lies in software.